Al-Bireh, Rashaya: History

-The mountain chain upon which Al-Bireh is located is rich with history.
 Caves dating back to pre-historic times can be found all over the mountain.
-Ruins of other more modern civilizations are still very visible.
+Ruins of other more modern civilizations are still visible.
 The locals usually come across artifacts dating back to Phoenician, Byzantine, Roman and Canaanite eras.
-Many artifacts and archaeological pieces were illegally excavated out of the caves and burial grounds during the Lebanese Civil War and the Israeli occupation, however it is hoped that one day, area will be declared a UNESCO World Heritage Site, thus protecting one of the most important areas of human cultural heritage on Earth.
+Many artifacts and archaeological pieces were illegally excavated out of the caves and burial grounds.

 In 1838, Eli Smith noted el-Bireh as a Sunni Muslim village in the Beqaa Valley.